mlfoundations/open_clip/README.md

 **TL;DR:** CLIP models have high effective robustness, even at small scales.

-CLIP models are particularly intriguing because they are more robust to natural distribution shifts.
+CLIP models are particularly intriguing because they are more robust to natural distribution shifts (see Section 3.3 in the [CLIP paper](https://arxiv.org/abs/2103.00020)).
-This phenomena is illustrated by the figure below, with ImageNet accuracy on the x-axis and [ImageNetV2](https://arxiv.org/abs/1902.10811) (a reproduction of the ImageNet) accuracy on the y-axis.
+This phenomena is illustrated by the figure below, with ImageNet accuracy on the x-axis and [ImageNetV2](https://arxiv.org/abs/1902.10811) (a reproduction of the ImageNet validation set with distribution shift) accuracy on the y-axis.
-Standard training denotes training on the ImageNet train set while the CLIP zero-shot models are shown with stars.
+Standard training denotes training on the ImageNet train set and the CLIP zero-shot models are shown as stars.

 ![CLIP scatter plot](/docs/effective_robustness.png)

+As observed by [Taori et al., 2020](https://arxiv.org/abs/2007.00644) and [Miller et al., 2021](https://arxiv.org/abs/2107.04649), the in-distribution and out-of-distribution accuracies of models trained on ImageNet follow a predictable linear trend (the red line in the above plot). *Effective robustness* quantifies robustness as accuracy beyond this baseline, i.e., how far a model lies above the red line.
+Ideally a model would not suffer from distribution shift and fall on the y = x line ([trained human labelers are within a percentage point of the y = x line](http://proceedings.mlr.press/v119/shankar20c.html)).

-As observed by [Taori et al., 2020](https://arxiv.org/abs/2007.00644), in-distribution and out-of-distribution accuracy follow a predictable linear trend.
-Effective robustness measures movement above this red line.
-Even though the models trained with this codebase are much lower accuracy than those trained by OpenAI, they lie on the same trend of improved effective robustness (purple line).
-Therefore, we can study what makes CLIP robust without needing industry compute.
+Even though the CLIP models trained with this codebase achieve much lower accuracy than those trained by OpenAI, our models still lie on the same trend of improved effective robustness (the purple line).
+Therefore, we can study what makes CLIP robust without requiring industrial-scale compute.

-For more more information on effective robustness please see:
+For more more information on effective robustness, please see:

 - [Recht et al., 2019](https://arxiv.org/abs/1902.10811).
 - [Taori et al., 2020](https://arxiv.org/abs/2007.00644).